 Length of the Blade

-First, you need the blade to be longer than the food that you are cutting.
+- First of all, you need the blade to be longer than the food that you are cutting.
 Otherwise, you won’t be able to create those thin slices that you want.

-Second, a lengthy blade allows you to slice seamlessly.
+- Secondly, a lengthy blade allows you to slice seamlessly.

 My Best Pick